harshvardhan36/Digital-clock/README.md

 # Digital-clock
-This is Digital Clock made with HTML, CSS and JS.
+This is a Digital Clock made with HTML, CSS, and JS.
+Check it once, You will love it.